niki-ito/activism-through-storytelling-with-code/README.md

 - Develop the concept for the Visual Narrative website. (speak with mentors, school professors, artists, Asian community members, and other helpful individuals)
 - Work on choosing narrative subjects and visualizing techniques for the Visual Narrative.
 - Connect with some members of GSoC.
+- Use Asana for process documentation and mentor reviews.

 Week 1:
 - Organize weekly cadence with mentors.